skytreader/vague-rants/docs/0-getting-started.markdown

 vagrant@vagrant:~$
 ```

-2. Exit from your SSH session.
-From your host machine, do
+2. Outside your SSH session, in your host machine, do

 ```
-ansible-playbook -i provision/inventory provision/playbook.yml
+vague-rants$ ansible-playbook -i provision/inventory provision/playbook.yml
 ```

 **Note:** If this is your first time running ansible-playbook, you might be asked